 - Splash of soda water

-Muddle these three ingredients and add:
+Muddle these three ingredients in a rocks glass and add:

-- Try using different flavors of bitters, or even a splash of absinthe.
+Sitr and drop in an ice cube.
+Try using different flavors of bitters, or even a splash of absinthe.

 - Use different types of sugars or flavored syrups.